siliconandsolder/gorp/README.md

 Almost a portmanteau of Go and Grep.

 ## What is this?
 This is a tiny grep-like application that searches files for strings that match a regular expression.
+The purpose of this project was to teach myself about Go's channels and goroutines.
+This is not a practical tool.

 ## Usage
 There are two modes for this application: regular and verbose.